Get familiar with the Microblading process. We're here to answer your questions.

 What should I do before my appointment?

-If you have an ideal shape and color in mind, please bring a couple reference photos to your appointment.
-You may fill in your eyebrows as you normally would so we may take into consideration.
+If you have an ideal shape and color in mind, please bring a couple reference photos to your appointment or bring in your brow makeup.
+You may fill in your eyebrows as you normally would so we may take that into consideration.
 If you regularly get your eyebrows shaped, waxed, threaded or tinted, please refrain from doing so within a week of your appointment.
 If there are any stray hairs that fall outside of our final shape, we can remove them.
-Plan vacations a minimum of 30 days after the procedure.
 Avoid any blood thinning medication for a minimum of 48-hours prior to their appointment.
 Don't drink any alcohol or caffeine 48-hours prior to your appointment.
 No Botox for 2 months prior to microblading and No Botox 4-weeks after microblading.
 If you have been on prescription Accutane in the past, you MUST wait at least one year before considering this procedure.
 Avoid sun and tanning bed exposure for 30 days before and after your procedure.

 How will it look after?